Key points to remember about pneumonia

 - Make sure your child has a healthy balanced diet and maintains a healthy weight.
 Being underweight or overweight can increase your child's risk of getting pneumonia.

-- Make sure your child keeps up with their treatment for any chronic (long-lasting) condition such as asthma.
+- Make sure your child keeps up with their treatment for any long-lasting (chronic) condition such as asthma.

-- Make sure everyone in your family washes their hands regularly and thoroughly, including (but not only) before preparing food and eating.
-Make sure everyone dries them well too.
+- Make sure everyone in your family washes their hands regularly and thoroughly, and dries them well including (but not only) before preparing food and eating.

 - Keeping the house warm and well-insulated will also decrease your child's risk of developing pneumonia.

-The following article, written by three NZ paediatricians, discusses the serious consequences pneumonia can have and how it can be prevented:
+The following article, written by 3 New Zealand paediatricians, discusses the serious consequences pneumonia can have and how it can be prevented:

 How are infections spread?